 In addition, the Company reserves the right, at any time and without prior notification, to monitor internet usage at the office or on office systems.

 Recording Conversations.
-Without the prior written consent of the General Counsel or the Compliance Officer, no employee may eavesdrop, or secretly tape, or electronically record, or videotape any conversation, communication, activity or event.
+Without the prior written consent of the Chief Legal Officer or the Compliance Officer, no employee may eavesdrop, or secretly tape, or electronically record, or videotape any conversation, communication, activity or event.
 This policy applies to any conversation, communication, activity or event that in any way involves the Company or any of our employees, franchisees, vendors or customers.
 From time to time, the Company may tape, record, videotape or otherwise monitor conversations or other communications between employees and/or between employees and non-employees for legitimate business purposes, such as customer service training or to protect the integrity of certain business transactions.
 Generally, employees will be notified when such recording occurs, in accordance with applicable law.
 Under certain circumstances, however, notice may not be given, such as when the Company is conducting an investigation into potential violations of this Code or related policies or in conjunction with regulatory authorities.
 If you have any questions about this policy, you should contact the Legal Department.

 The Company relies on accounting records to produce reports for the Board of Directors, management, shareholders, creditors, governmental agencies and others.
 All Company accounting records, and reports produced from those records, must be kept and presented according to the laws of each applicable jurisdiction.
 Moreover, the records must accurately and fairly reflect the Company’s assets, liabilities, revenues and expenses.
 All actions and commitments must be taken according to the Company’s Authorization Policy and written delegations of authority.